Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 \end{enumerate} \end{proposition}

 These conditions define the measure ${\tilde {\mathbb{B}}^{(s)}}$ uniquely up to multiplication by a constant.

 {\bf Remark.} For $s\neq -1, -3, \dots$, we can also write

 and use the preceding construction otherwise without change.
 For $s=-1$ note that the function $y^{1/2}$ fails to be square-integrable at infinity --- whence the need for the definition given above.
-For $s>-1$, write ${\tilde {\mathbb B}}^{(s)}=\Prob_{{\tilde J}_{s}}$. \begin{proposition} If $s_1\neq s_2$, then the measures ${\tilde {\mathbb B}}^{(s_1)}$ and ${\tilde {\mathbb B}}^{(s_2)}$ are mutully singular. \end{proposition} The proof of Proposition \ref{tildebs-sing} will be derived from Proposition \ref{bs-sing}, which in turn, will be obtained as a corollary of the main result, Theorem \ref{mainthm}, in the last section of the paper.
+For $s>-1$, write ${\tilde {\mathbb B}}^{(s)}=\Prob_{{\tilde J}_{s}}$. \begin{proposition} If $s_1\neq s_2$, then the measures ${\tilde {\mathbb B}}^{(s_1)}$ and ${\tilde {\mathbb B}}^{(s_2)}$ are mutually singular. \end{proposition} The proof of Proposition \ref{tildebs-sing} will be derived from Proposition \ref{bs-sing}, which in turn, will be obtained as a corollary of the main result, Theorem \ref{mainthm}.

-\subsection{The modified Bessel point process.}
+\subsection{The modified Bessel point process}

 In what follows, we will need the Bessel point process subject to the change of variable $y=4/x$.
-We thus consider the half-line $(0, +\infty)$ endowed with the standard Lebesgue measure $\mathrm{Leb}$.
+We thus consider the half-line $(0, +\infty)$ endowed with the standard Lebesgue measure $\Leb$.
 Take $s>-1$ and introduce a kernel $J^{(s)}$ by the formula

 or, equivalently,